jmjafrx/blkcodestudies/modules/tumblr/tumblr_assignment_2.md

 * You've (begun) decoding #12YearsASlave
 * You've (begun) coding (in the most basic sense) with Git

 ###5.
-Report
+Report - Due IN MARKDOWN FORMAT

 Create a new file (i.e. create a new pull request to add a file to the repository).
+Name the file anything you wish, but give it an extension of .md for Markdown.
+Example: Team2Report.md

 * List your annotations of #UndergroundWGN from (#1)
 * Describe your research findings from (#2)